 People often ask me what motivated me to become an author.
 Or why I write contemporary romance.
 I blame it on my misspent youth.
 I was a soap opera junkie for many years.
 It began when I was in the sixth grade and it continued well into adulthood.
 I suppose I could blame it on my mother too.
 Instead of telling me to go do something more productive, she got me started on her soaps.

 I used to schedule my college classes around my soaps.
 Mind you, this was in The Dark Ages, before we had the Internet, so having my first VCR was a truly liberating experience.
 I could now have a life.
 I was able to tape my soaps and watch them at my convenience.
 I taped my favorite soap everyday for many years.

 What makes soap operas so compelling?

 So, what was it about soap operas that was so compelling?
-According to my high school drama teacher, soap operas were real life, exaggerated.
+According to Mrs. Fields, my high school drama teacher, soap operas were real life, exaggerated.
 Soap operas relied on classic plot lines, such as extra-marital affairs, illegitimate children, and long-lost family members.
 Viewers could make a connection because they were believable stories.

 The other thing that made the soaps so compelling were the characters.
 I never watched the now defunct All My Children, but I certainly knew who Erica Kane was.
 Dr. Marlena Evans on Days of our Lives was my personal favorite.
-Two great actresses, Susan Lucci and Deidre Hall, played those memorable roles.
-They transformed these fictitious characters into believable, three-dimensional people.
+Two great actresses, Susan Lucci and Deidre Hall, turned these characters into believable, three-dimensional people.
+So much so that the characters became iconic.